DavidDDavidson/HackerRank/README.md

 This repository is my personal collection of solutions to the various programming challenges on HackerRank.com.
 These solutions are not official solutions.
-This repository is solely dedicated to display my programming style and capabilities.
+This repository is solely dedicated to showcase my programming capabilities and style.

 ## What is HackerRank?